MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/localizations/emea-aut-fi-sample.md

 5. Apply the packages via Microsoft Dynamics Lifecycle Services (LCS) or manually.
 For more information, see [Create retail deployable packages](../dev-itpro/retail-sdk/retail-sdk-packaging.md).

-6. Complete all necessary settings from the [Set up Retail for Austria](#set-up-retail-for-austria).
+6. Complete all necessary settings from the [Set up Retail for Austria](#set-up-retail-for-austria) section.

 ## Design of extensions

 ### Commerce runtime extension design

-The purpose of the extension (document provider) is to generate service-specific documents and handle responses from the fiscal registration service.
+The purpose of the extension that is a fiscal document provider is to generate service-specific documents and handle responses from the fiscal registration service.

-Commerce runtime extension: **Runtime.Extensions.DocumentProvider.EFRSample**.
+The Commerce runtime extension is **Runtime.Extensions.DocumentProvider.EFRSample**.

 For more details about the design of the fiscal integration solution, see [Fiscal registration process and fiscal integration samples for fiscal devices](fiscal-integration-for-retail-channel.md#fiscal-registration-process-and-fiscal-integration-samples-for-fiscal-devices).